Electron Microscopy Facility

 "Thin-section electron microscopy of a synaptic bouton at the Drosophila larval neuromuscular junction.
 Scale bar 400nm" Rodal lab

 "Self assembled tubule of DNA origami triangles.
 Scale bar 200nm" Rogers and Fraden Labs

 “A high-resolution morphological and ultrastructural map of anterior sensory cilia and glia in Caenorhabditis elegans.”
 Sengupta and Nicastro labs

 The Brandeis Electron Microscopy facility is located on the 4th floor of the Rosenstiel Basic Medical Sciences Research Center at Brandeis University in Waltham, Massachusetts.

 The Electron Microscopy Facility is under the direction of Dr. Avital Rodal and is run by Dr. Berith Isaac.

-Instruments and training are available for Brandeis faculty, staff, and lab members, as well as members of the broader scientific community, including other academic institutions and for-profit organizations.
+Instruments, training and assisted use are available for Brandeis faculty, staff, and lab members, as well as members of the broader scientific community, including other academic institutions and for-profit organizations.